syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 {% endhighlight %}
 {% endtabs %}

-Here, table summary rows are customized based on `TotalPrice` summary value.
+Here, `table summary rows` are customized based on `TotalPrice` summary value.

 ![Conditional styling of datagrid table summary row using converter](Conditional-Styling_images/Conditional-Styling_img22.png)

 ### Conditional styling of table summary row using style selector

-The appearance of table summary row can be customized conditionally based on summary value by setting [SfDataGrid.TableSummaryRowStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~TableSummaryRowStyleSelector.html) and you can get the container as `GridTableSummaryRowControl` in StyleSelector.
+The appearance of `table summary row` can be customized conditionally based on `summary value` by setting [SfDataGrid.TableSummaryRowStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~TableSummaryRowStyleSelector.html) and you can get the container as `GridTableSummaryRowControl` in `StyleSelector`.

 {% tabs %}
 {% highlight xaml %}